jheyman/blog/pages/OpenGLOldschool/index.md

 * remove `glaux.lib` from the kiner dependencies (this library is obsolete and does not exist  / is not necessary anymore)
 * disable the `SAFESEH` option (in Linker advanced options), since the old BASS.dll library I am using is not compatible with this option.

-<br>There is an additional compilation option issue while building in Debug mode, which I did not care investigating.
+There is an additional compilation option issue while building in Debug mode, which I did not care investigating.

 ## Video